robertdroptables-mcmods/JEIDsIntegration/README.md

 # JustEnoughIDs Integration [![Build Status](https://travis-ci.org/robertdroptables-mcmods/JEIDsIntegration.svg?branch=master)](https://travis-ci.org/robertdroptables-mcmods/JEIDsIntegration) [![CurseForge](http://cf.way2muchnoise.eu/318572.svg)](https://www.curseforge.com/minecraft/mc-mods/justenoughids-integration-jeidsi)
 This mod exists to improve the compatibility between JustEnoughIDs and other mods.
 Currently focussed on fixing issues arising as a result of biome IDs being extended.

+At the present time all fixed provided by this mod have been integrated into JEID.
+This mod is no longer necessary and will cause crashes if not removed when updating JEID to 1.0.3.

 ## Mod Support Extended
 * Abyssalcraft (only >1.9.6)
 * Advanced Rocketry